Coaching Certificate

 You’ll learn key coaching skills and competencies that will help you build stronger, more effective coaching relationships with educators.

-You will also discover how to coach with fidelity using the Practice-Based Coaching model.
-Specifically, you will learn how to create a trusting and supportive coaching partnership; develop shared goals and action plans, conduct successful focused observations and lead observation debriefs using reflection and feedback.
+You will also discover how to coach fidelity using the Practice-Based Coaching model.
+Specifically, you will learn how to create a trusting and supportive coaching partnership; develop shared SMART goals and action plans, conduct successful focused observations, and lead observation debriefs using reflection and feedback.
+Furthermore, you will learn how to identify and coach high quality early learning environments.

 Course 2 (Winter 2026)